Expand your Moral Circle

 In this class, we'll explore the concept of your "circle of moral concern," the class of beings whose interests you consider in your moral deliberations.
 We'll ask: who and what should belong to our moral circle?
 Should we concern ourselves with the plight of strangers on the other side of the world?
 Animals?
 Unborn humans?
 People who will exist in the far future?
 We'll also critically examine the widespread belief that humans matter more than non-human animals.
 Is this belief defensible, or is it just another form of unjust discrimination on a par with racism and sexism?
 By the end of class:

-- You will reflect on what it means to be included in the moral community.
+- You will reflect on what it means to have "moral status," and who should be included in the "moral community"

-- You will understand the suffering criterion and the argument for animal inclusion, and you will be able to discuss evidence for and against premises in this argument.
+- You will understand the suffering criterion and the argument for including animals in your moral circle

 "All Animals are Equal" (Peter Singer)